piotrpolak/conditional-routing-bundle/README.md

 Provides a way to load selected Symfony bundle routes based on a set of user defined conditions.

-Solves a problem of how to redirect Symfony application routes from base bundle to another bundle.
+Solves the problem of redirecting (overwriting) Symfony application routes from a base bundle to another bundle.

 ## Example usages